subhamChakraborty23/portfolio-trade-api/README.md

     "quantity": 6,
     "ticker": "WIPRO"
 ```
+### GET `{{URL}}/trade`
+* Get all trades for every transaction type adding,updating and deleting a trade from portfolio
+* The HTTP GET method returns a list of all transactions done by the user.
 ### PUT `{{URL}}/trade/:id?method=<type_of_trade>`
 * update a trade for security already present in the portfolio
 * type_of_trade can either BUY or SELL